sobouriic/sobouriic/README.md

-# Hi, I’m Soukaina Bourich 👋
+# Hi, I’m Soukaina  👋

 I’m a **Software Developer and Research Engineer** with a strong interest in backend development, artificial intelligence, data science, and interactive applications.